-The mission of Amici Camping Charity is to foster personal growth and life-long skills in children with financial need.
+The mission of Amici Children's Camp Charity (the Organization) is to foster personal growth and life-long skills in children with financial need.
 This is accomplished through multi-year access to the unique environment of overnight summer camp in the Province of Ontario.
 The Organization was incorporated under the Ontario Corporations Act on March 15, 1990 as a not-for-profit organization without share capital.